mrtingz/battleroyale/README.md

 - Fixed not being able to talk with other dead people while round is running.
 - Fixed chat sometimes not being displayed by dead people to other dead people.
 - Fixed "safe zone is shrinking" message after round ending.
+- Fixed round starting with only 1 person if second person leaves.

 ###### Additions
 - Added command to force start the round (mostly for testing).
 - Added prone mode.
 - Minimap shows amount of seconds until safe zone shrinks.

+###### Mofidications
+- Winning points are now rewarded based on how many people participated in the round.

 ---